Save $55! Book by January 1 and pay 2017 pricing.

 The Young Photographers in the Darkroom Workshop helps talented high school students learn the craft of photography as they develop their skills and improve their ability to see and make images.
-This comprehensive 1-week photography course uses the 35mm camera, B&W film, and the darkroom to explore photographic vision.
+This comprehensive 1-week photography course uses traditional film cameras, B&W film, and the darkroom to explore photographic vision.
 There is extensive darkroom training in film development and printmaking, lots of fieldwork, along with an introduction to the history of the medium to help each student form a personal photographic vision.
 The course includes work in the aesthetic aspects of composition, point-of-view, the moment and subject matter.
 Students learn how to make fine silver prints in the darkroom, tone, and spot your photographs.
 They also learn how to edit, sequence images and build a portfolio that can be used in college applications.
 The days are full and students will be working in the darkroom long into the night under the supervision of our staff and faculty.
 There are daily critiques, supervised lab exercises and field trips along the Maine coast.
 Students may also go hiking, kayaking, and swimming.
 Students photograph each other, the Maine landscapes, the sea and seashore, and leave with new technical skills, an awareness of the creative potential as a photographer, and a new portfolio of work.

 This one-week program is designed for high school students between the ages of 14 and 17.
 It is an entry-level workshop and no prior experience is necessary.

 What you will learn:

 Students leave with new technical skills, an awareness of the creative process and image printing, which enables students to explore other level 2 workshops.

 Students should bring a 35mm manual film camera, lens, and film.
 Unfortunately Maine Media doesn’t have film, film cameras or paper available for loan or purchase.
 Quantities and types of material needed will be provided in your acceptance packet.